 On December 10, 1898, the Treaty of Paris which ended the Spanish-American War also granted the people of Cuba independence.
 However, from that day until January 1, 1959, the United States continued to alternatively treat Cuba as a colony, protectorate, playground and private plantation.
 Ironically, when Cuba achieved true independence; that is when the real conflict between Cuba and the United States began.

 When Cuba achieved its true independence, first from Spain and then from the United States, the United States acted like a spoiled child that had been deprived of a favorite toy or plaything.
-And, despite the fact that this country has a long history of embracing its former enemies, there has something about Cuba that has precluded reconciliation for over a half century.
+And, despite the fact that this country has a long history of embracing its former enemies (England, Germany, Japan and Vietnam come to mind), there has been something about Cuba that has precluded reconciliation for over a half century.

 Despite all the justification for retribution there was Reconstruction instead.
-Despite the horrific results of the Civil War the former CSA states are allowed to fly their flag of rebellion and celebrate their treason without fear of punishment.
+Despite the horrific results of the Civil War the former CSA states are allowed to fly their flag of rebellion and celebrate their treason without fear of punishment to this very day.

 Over 200,000 members of the American military were killed or wounded in the Vietnam War.
 Today members of the American military wear clothing made in Vietnam and American tourists travel to Vietnam for holidays on a daily basis.